Learn something new every day

 More Info... by email

-A diet rich in DHA has also been known to reduce blood pressure.
-Some smaller studies have shown that this fatty acid can help reduce the symptoms of diseases such as lupus and rheumatoid arthritis; while it may make the signs of these diseases less noticeable, it is not a cure for either of these diseases.
-A regular intake of DHA has also been shown to reduce menstrual cramping.
+Some smaller studies have shown that the compound can help reduce the symptoms of diseases such as lupus and rheumatoid arthritis.
+It is important to note, though, that, while the acid may make the signs of these diseases less noticeable, it is not a cure for either and should not be used in place of regular medical care and treatments.

-Much attention has been given to the importance of DHA during pregnancy and in early childhood.
+The acid also plays a major role in the development of the eyes and central nervous system for fetuses, and is a major contributor to proper brain development from conception through early childhood.
 The brain and central nervous system absorb high amounts of this fatty acid while in utero and during the first two years of life.
-Babies born to mothers with high DHA levels are thought to develop mental skills at a higher rate and to have more visual abilities.
+Babies born to mothers with high levels are thought to develop mental skills at a higher rate and to have more visual abilities.

-New and expectant mothers are often flooded with options for ensuring their babies consume enough of the fatty acid.
-DHA can be found as an additive in prenatal vitamins, formula, infant cereal, and baby food.
-Breast milk is a natural provider of DHA, especially in mothers with diets rich in the acid.
+New and expectant parents are often flooded with options for ensuring their babies consume enough of this particular fatty acid.
+It can be found as an additive in prenatal vitamins, formula, infant cereal, and baby food, for instance, and many dairy products are supplemented as well.
+Breast milk is a natural provider, especially in mothers with diets rich in the acid already.

-Since a menu of fish may not be appealing to everyone's palate, fish oil supplements rich in DHA are also available.
-Vegetarians can meet their daily intake by adding seaweed to their diets.
 Pregnant women and women who are nursing must be careful to avoid high levels of mercury, which is found in many fatty fish.
-These women should ask their doctors about DHA supplements.
+These women should ask their doctors about DHA supplements, since eating fish every day might do more harm than good.

-There are some drawbacks to adding high amounts of omega-3 fatty acids to a diet.
+There can be some drawbacks to adding high amounts of omega-3 fatty acids to a diet generally, as well.
 People who are allergic to fish should not take supplements derived from fish oil.
 Omega-3 fatty acids may also cause a higher risk of bleeding in some patients.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!